-World Cup 2022: Which major football players are missing FIFA tournament?
+World Cup 2022: which major football players are missing FIFA tournament?

 PAUL POGBA (FRANCE)

-Pogba injured his knee in pre-season and went under the knife in September to repair a damaged meniscus.
+Pogba injured his knee in pre-season and underwent surgery in September to repair a damaged meniscus.

 The 29-year-old resumed training but on Oct.
 31 his agent said the midfielder would not return to action for Juventus nor the world champions before the World Cup.